cosmos72/m64th/README.md

 m4th is a forth compiler, interpreter and REPL

 ## Current status
-[BETA] REPL and many simple words are implemented, including ':' to define new words.
+**BETA** REPL and many simple words are implemented, including `:` to define new words.

-Line editing and autocompletion are implemented.
+It has line editing and autocompletion.

 ## Supported platforms